 Condenser microphones can be expensive, but there are a few condenser USB mics that are affordable enough for Zoom meetings.
 The Blue Yeti is hugely popular with many vloggers and podcasters.
 I would recommend the Blue Yeti to anyone, provided you have additional recording needs, such as capturing great sound for YouTube or podcaster.
 However, if you just need great sound for Zoom calls there are cheaper options.

 The one that stands out for me is the Fifine K669B cardioid condenser microphone.
 It’s like the Blue Yeti in that it’s a large capsule condenser mic but it only sensitive to sound from one side (it has a cardioid sensitivity pattern).
 That’s just what you need in a Zoom call since it will reject room noise from behind it.
 And at about a third of the price of the Blue Yeti, it might be a perfect choice if you want a large desktop mic.

 An incredible number of Fifine K669B microphone has already been sold on Amazon alone.
 You can use this link to see more details on Amazon.

 To get even better performance from the microphone check out this bundle on Amazon that includes the Fifine microphone, radio-studio style scissor mic stand, and a pop screen.

-To hear the how the Fifine sounds and compares to to a microphone that costs many time more, watch the following video.
+To hear how the Fifine sounds and compares to a microphone that costs many more, watch the following video.